Machine Learning Model Selection Guide

 max_depth Maximum depth per tree 5–20, or None

-min_samples_leaf Minimum rows per leaf 1–10
+min_samples_leaf Smallest number of rows per leaf 1–10

 Feature importance